aws/aws-cli/README.rst

 ---------------

-If you are just interested in using the latest released version of the AWS CLI, please see the "Installation" section above.
-This section is for anyone that wants to install the development version of the CLI.
+If you are just interested in using the latest released version of the AWS CLI, please see the Installation_ section above.
+This section is for anyone who wants to install the development version of the CLI.
 You normally would not need to do this unless: